ourcodingclub/ourcodingclub.github.io/_posts/2016-11-15-troubleshooting.md

 #### <a href="#practice">4.
 Practice by fixing errors in an example script</a>

 In <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">our first tutorial</a>, we learned how to import data into `RStudio`, conduct a simple analysis (calculate species richness) and plot the results.
-Here, we will build upon that knowledge by getting to grips with common coding errors and how to avoid them.
+Not bad for a first time!
+If you need reminding of some programming terms, take a quick look at our <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html#glossary" target="_blank">glossary</a>.

+Programming comes with a learning curve and you will no doubt encounter many error messages while you familiarise yourself with the workings of R. But fear not!
+Today we will tackle some of the most common coding errors and help you avoid them.
 You might have seen some of these error messages already, but after completing this tutorial, we hope they won't appear too often on your RStudio screens.

 <a name="id"></a>

 ### 1. Learn how to pick up on errors in R

 In addition to keeping a record of your code, scripts are also useful for detecting simple coding errors before you've even run the code.
-If `RStudio` picks up on a character missing, a command that doesn't make sense due to spelling errors or similar, a little <i>x</i> appears next to that line of code.
+If `RStudio` picks up on a character missing, a command that doesn't make sense due to spelling errors or similar, a little red  <i>x</i> appears next to that line of code.
 Scanning your code for <i>x</i>'s before running it is always a good idea and it's very convenient since you know exactly on which line you made a mistake.
 The other way `R` reports errors is through messages in the console, which appear after you run code that is not quite right.
 Although the error messages look scary (the red font and words like "fatal" sure give them a bad reputation), they are actually the second best option to no errors at all: `R` has identified there is a problem and from the message, you can figure out what it is and solve it!

 <div class="block">
           <center><img src="{{ site.baseurl }}/img/xandm.png" alt="Img"></center>